stonstad/stonstad/README.md

 ### Hi there 👋

-Cmmits are to private repositories.
-Gists are available, here: https://gist.github.com/stonstad
+Commits are to private repositories.
+Gists are available here: https://gist.github.com/stonstad

 <!--
 **stonstad/stonstad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.